ItzGray/KingsIsleAutoSplitters/Wizard101/wiz_README.md

 Kraken% - Splits upon completion of the quest "Decease the Kraken!".
 ## Major Bosses
-Rattlebones - Splits upon completion of the quest "Sinister Skeleton".
+Rattlebones - Splits upon defeating Rattlebones during the quest "Sinister Skeleton".

 Old Judd - Splits upon completion of the quest "Secret Strife of Pets".